ClayCampaigne/hypercubes/README.md

 # hypercubes
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ClayCampaigne/hypercubes/HEAD)

-Manipulating n-dimensional solids (wireframes for now) with ipywidgets and bqplot (only works on a computer web browser).
+Manipulating n-dimensional solids (wireframes for now) with ipywidgets and bqplot.

-Click the "launch binder" link, wait for the remote virtual machine to be built, then click ndcubes.ipynb to open (I still can't figure out why I can't directly link to the notebook).
+Click the "launch binder" link, wait for the remote virtual machine to be built, then click ndcubes.ipynb to open (The online/binder version only works on a computer web browser.
+I still can't figure out why I can't directly link to the notebook).

 Run all the cells by going to Kernel menu -> Restart and Run All.